George David: Accolades

-In 1999, the Russian Federation awarded David with the Order of Friendship for his contributions to that nation’s economy, particularly to its aerospace industry.
+In 1999, the Russian Federation awarded David with the Order of Friendship for his contributions to the nation’s economy, particularly to its aerospace industry.
 In 2001, he received the Air Force Association's John R. Alison Award for contributions to national defense by an industrial leader.
 In 2002, France named him to its Legion of Honor.

 In 2000, he was named as one of America's Most Powerful People by Forbes magazine; and CEO of the Year by Industry Week in 2003.

 He was awarded "CEO of the Year 2005" by Chief Executive Magazine.

 Personal life

-David married his high school sweetheart, adopted three children with her and divorced her thirty years later.
+David married his high school sweetheart and adopted three children with her.
+They divorced after thirty years.

 In 2009, David divorced his second wife Marie Douglas-David, whom he had married in 2002.
 She contested a $43 million postnuptial agreement and requested a settlement of approximately $100 million.
-Marie Douglas-David ended up with only $5 million.
+Marie Douglas-David ended up with $5 million.

 In July 2012, David married Wendy Touton, within hours of his yachting victory in the 2012 Newport Bermuda Race.

 Sportsman

-A member of the New York Yacht Club and the Royal Yacht Squadron, he is an avid yachtsman and racer actively campaigning his R/P 90 named Rambler (formerly Alfa Romeo I, ex-Shockwave) in regattas around the world.
+A member of the New York Yacht Club and the Royal Yacht Squadron, he is a yachtsman and racer campaigning his R/P 90 named Rambler (formerly Alfa Romeo I, ex-Shockwave) in regattas.

 David then owned the Juan Kouyoumdjian-designed Rambler 100.
 The yacht capsized during the 2011 Fastnet race because her canting keel failed.
 All crew, including David and Wendy Touton, were rescued.

-In 2012 Rambler shattered the Newport to Bermuda Race record, shaving 14 hours off the previous fastest time recorded in the 635 mile race.
+In 2012 Rambler broke the Newport to Bermuda Race record, shaving 14 hours off the previous fastest time recorded in the 635 mile race.

 In December 2014 David launched a shorter yacht, Rambler 88 which was again designed by Kouyoumdjian.